Concurrent Deterministic Skiplist and Other Data Structures: Memory Management

 Although the analysis is provided for a sequential program, it is also valid for a concurrent program.
 The \emph{new} and \emph{delete} calls made by a concurrent program to the memory manager are linearizable.
 The linearization point for \emph{new} is the atomic operation that increments the current valid address in a block or the \emph{pop} operation that supplies a recycled node from the lock-free queue.
 The linearization point for \emph{delete} is the \emph{push} operation to the lock-free queue.
 Linearization ensures the correctness of the memory manager.
 It guarantees that concurrent \emph{new} requests obtain unique memory locations.
 If multiple threads detect an \emph{empty} queue, it could lead to allocation of extra blocks.
+Memory management using recycling also leads to better programs that do not crash from segmentation faults.